CP-Panizza/Panizza/README.md

 If you make a new component,must be run the order <font color="green">Panizza -c</font> to make it work!!!

 # project config
-A project has a config file, it name is application.conf and in this file has three already exsist varibles.
+A project has a config file, it name is application.conf and in this file has three already exsist varibles.</br>
-PROJECT_PACKAGE:  your project's rootpath.
+PROJECT_PACKAGE:  your project's rootpath.</br>
-PORT:  your app listening port.
+PORT:  your app listening port.</br>
-FILE_SERVER:  your file rootpath. you can set the 'inject' tag on your component field to get config.
+FILE_SERVER:  your file rootpath.</br>
+you can set the 'inject' tag on your component field to get config.</br>
 ## Example:
 application.conf
 ```text